Kurdish leader urges world to protect Syrian town from Islamic State

 | DIKMETAS Turkey

-DIKMETAS Turkey Iraqi Kurdish leader Masoud Barzani called on Friday for international intervention to protect a Kurdish town in neighboring Syria from Islamic State fighters who have forced many Syrian Kurds to flee across the border into Turkey.
+DIKMETAS Turkey Iraqi Kurdish leader Masoud Barzani called on Friday for international intervention to protect a Kurdish town in neighbouring Syria from Islamic State fighters who have driven many Syrian Kurds to flee across the border to Turkey.

-Thousands of Kurds crossed the frontier on Friday, fearing an imminent attack on the border town of Ayn al-Arab, known as Kobani in Kurdish, as Islamic State (IS) fighters advanced after seizing dozens of nearby villages over the past two days.
+Several thousand Kurds began crossing the frontier on Friday fearing an imminent attack on the border town of Ayn al-Arab, known as Kobani in Kurdish, after Islamic State (IS) fighters seized dozens of nearby villages over the past two days.

-The United States is drawing up plans for military action in Syria against the radical Sunni Muslim group which has seized swathes of territory in Syria and Iraq, proclaiming a caliphate in the heart of the Middle East.
+His appeal comes as the United States draws up plans for military action in Syria against the radical Sunni Muslim group which has seized swathes of territory in Syria and Iraq, proclaiming a caliphate in the heart of the Middle East.

-IS gains have set back efforts by Kurds to exploit the three-year-old civil war in Syria and carve out regions of their own in the northeast of Iraq.
+The Islamic State gains have challenged efforts by Kurds to exploit the three-year-old civil war in Syria and carve out regions of their own in the northeast of the country.

-The violence is also a headache for neighboring Turkey, which is already sheltering more than 1.3 million Syrian refugees and fears hundreds of thousands more, waiting in the mountains on the Syrian side of the 900-km (560-mile) border, could seek to cross as fighting escalates.

-The Syrian Observatory for Human Rights, which tracks developments in the war, said on Friday Kurdish forces had withdrawn from more than 60 villages in the face of the IS advance.
+The Syrian Observatory for Human Rights, which tracks developments in the war, said on Friday IS had seized three more villages near Kobani, bringing to 24 the number it had taken.

-Ocalan Iso, deputy head of the Kurdish forces in Kobani, said he did not know how many villages had fallen to IS and that it was not that many, but he acknowledged: "We have lost communication with some of the villages."

-Esmat al-Sheikh, head of the Kurdish forces defending Kobani, said fierce clashes continued to the east, west and south of the town, which Turkey adjoins to the north.
-IS fighters armed with rockets, artillery, tanks and armored vehicles seized from the Iraqi army in Mosul had advanced to within 20 km of Kobani, he told Reuters by telephone.
+Esmat al-Sheikh, head of the Kurdish forces defending Kobani, said fierce clashes continued to the east, west and south of the city, which is bordered by Turkey to the north.
+IS fighters armed with rockets, artillery, tanks and armoured vehicles seized from the Iraqi army in Mosul had advanced to within 20 km (12 miles) of Kobani, he told Reuters by telephone.

 "The whole world is silent," he said.
-"Every day we hear there is going to be an attack on ISIS (Islamic State).
+"Every day we hear there is going to be an attack on ISIS.
 But where is it? ...
 Will it come after everyone is already dead?"

 The attack prompted a Kurdish militant call to the youth of Turkey's mainly Kurdish southeast to join the fight against IS, whose offensive began on Tuesday after the U.S. military said Syrian moderates would probably need the Syrian Kurds’ help to defeat Islamic State, along with the help of Turkey and Jordan.

 Sheikh said dozens of civilians -- women, children and the elderly -- had been killed on roads in the area.
-"They took women, girls, small children and youths as hostages but we cannot count them," he said.
-He had no figures on the number of Kurdish fighters killed.
+"They took women, girls, small children and youths as hostages but we cannot count them," he said, adding he had no figures on the number of Kurdish fighters killed.

-Redur Xelil, spokesman for the main Kurdish armed group in Syria, YPG, said in a statement that seven Kurdish fighters and a number of IS fighters had been killed in clashes in two villages.
+Redur Xelil, spokesman for the main Kurdish armed group in Syria YPG, said in a statement seven Kurdish fighters had been killed in clashes in two villages, where he said a number of IS fighters had also been killed.

 Turkish Prime Minister Ahmet Davutoglu, who has said the priority is to give aid on the Syrian side of the border, said he had given the order for the Syrians to be let in after receiving information that 4,000 had arrived seeking shelter.